gitlabhq/omnibus-gitlab/doc/update/README.md

 - You can only upgrade 1 minor release at a time.
 So from 13.6 to 13.7, not to 13.8.
   If you attempt more than one minor release, the upgrade may fail.
-- On single-node Omnibus deployments, updates with no downtime are not possible when using Puma because Puma always requires a complete restart (Puma replaced Unicorn as the default in GitLab 13.0 unless
+- On single-node Omnibus deployments, updates with no downtime are not possible when using Puma because Puma always requires a complete restart.
-  [specifically disabled](../settings/unicorn.md#enabling-unicorn)).
 This is because the [phased restart](https://github.com/puma/puma/blob/master/README.md#clustered-mode) feature of Puma does not work with the way it is configured in GitLab all-in-one packages (cluster-mode with app preloading).